websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 1. Open the [Gogo Shell](./using-the-gogo-shell/using-the-gogo-shell.md).

-1. In the Gogo Shell command field, use `lb` to show the module's basic information, including its ID.
-The most recently added module is listed last.
-Otherwise, if you know a keyword in the module name, you can `grep` for it.
+1. In the Gogo Shell command field, use `lb` to show the module's information, including its ID.
+The most recently added module appears last.
+If you know a keyword in the module name, you can `grep` for it.

     ```bash
     lb | grep -i "k8s2"